Sleep

 When to Order a Sleep Study

-Sleep studies (polysomnography) are underutilized in psychiatric care.
+Sleep studies (polysomnography) are not used enough in psychiatric care.
 Most psychiatrists never order them.
 But here are clear indications:

 Definite indications for sleep study: